Pharmaceutical Care Leadership Emphasis

 Coordinating and Leadership Preceptor: Todd D. Sorensen, PharmD

-Residents at this site will be providing comprehensive medication management (CMM).
-CMM is defined as the standard of care that ensures each patient’s medications (whether they are prescription, non-prescription, alternative, traditional, vitamins, or nutritional supplements) are individually assessed to determine that each medication is appropriate for the patient, effective for the medical condition, safe given the comorbidities and other medications being taken, and able to be taken by the patient as intended.
-The pharmacist takes responsibility for the patient’s drug related needs and is held accountable to this commitment.
-The provision of this service to patients is the primary patient care learning environment for this residency.
+Pharmaceutical Care Leadership residents provide comprehensive medication management (CMM).
+CMM is a systematic approach where the pharmacist ensures medications are individually and collectively assessed to determine that each medication is appropriate for the patient, effective for the medical condition, safe given the comorbidities and other medications being taken, and able to be taken by the patient as intended.
+The pharmacy resident takes responsibility for the patient’s drug related needs, develops therapeutic plans, orders laboratory tests, and uses prescriptive authorities to initiate, modify, or discontinue drug treatment.

-The resident will work collaboratively with the interprofessional healthcare team at this site, including: physicians, nurse practitioners, physician residents, care coordinators, behavioral health, nurses, front desk staff, and interpreters.
+The residents work collaboratively with the interprofessional healthcare team, which may include and is not limited to physicians, nurse practitioners, physician residents, care coordinators, behavioral health professionals, nurses, front desk staff, social workers, dieticians, and interpreters.

-There is tremendous opportunity for residents to explore personal interests falling within the overall purpose of the program.
+There is tremendous opportunity for residents to explore personal career interests.
 These experiences are developed collaboratively between residents and program preceptors and may include (but are not limited to) activities related to payer reimbursement, political advocacy, professional association activities, writing for publication, etc.